 “To lock in these positions would be imprudent.
 I think we’re going to learn a lot in the next three to five days.
-The whole world is trying to understand how this new strain works, he said.
+He said that the whole world is trying to understand how this new strain works.

 “We’ve got a very live example in Brisbane, one of our major cities.
 Let’s learn what we need to learn over the next few days.
 Let’s not get ahead of ourselves.
 There’s no need to catastrophise this.
 But there is a very real need to address it seriously as both the Queensland government is and the Commonwealth government is,” he said.

 Announcing the new capping on international arrivals, Morrison said, ”In the smaller jurisdictions – the ACT, the Northern Territory, Tasmania – they are very bespoke arrangements in relation to those airports, and they’ll be settled between the Commonwealth and those jurisdictions specifically.”

 “So this is a temporary suspension of those higher levels of intake, as we learn more about what’s happening here and what’s going around the world and this isn’t the only new strain,” he said.

 The number of people able to arrive in NSW, WA and Queensland from overseas has been halved while there is no change in Victoria, which is already operating at less than half of its capacity.
 South Australia will also keep its intake of 490 people each week.